 June 11, 2017

 Blackpool — a somewhat ominous sounding name to foreign ears — is a city on the Northern English coast.
 Often dubbed the “archetypal British seaside resort”, it was a popular holiday destination for families from nearby cities like Manchester and Liverpool.
-Here’s a picture from the turn of the century, courtesy of the Library of Congress:
+Here’s a picture from the turn of the century:

 Vacationers regularly packed beaches and frequented the incredible amount of attractions.
 In fact, it seems as though Blackpool city planners made sure that every fun under the sun could be had there: